 - We are a trusted and certified Google partner.
-You can be rest assured that you’re getting a best-in-class solution that’s continuously improving.
+You can rest assured that you’re getting a best-in-class solution that’s continuously improving.

 - We provide the best search capabilities on retained emails, using the world’s best search engine with the most accurate results.

 Finally, you will see a positive ROI.
-Oxford Business Group reported 2x faster support and 100% SLA completion rate.
+Oxford Business Group reported 2x faster support and a 100% SLA completion rate.

 It’s time for the next evolution of email customer service

 If your company is still limping along, trying to provide excellent customer service with a cumbersome ticketing system, know that you have options.

 You can stop apologizing to your customers for system glitches that erase emails and delay responses.

 You can say goodbye to slow response times and any of your support team’s frustrations.